 WHAT ARE THE DIFFERENCES BETWEEN SHOCKS AND STRUTS?

-A car will either have shocks or struts on each wheel, never both.
+A car will either have shocks or struts on each wheel or both.
 This means that the vehicle’s design initially called for struts only, shocks only, or a combination of shocks and struts.
-And on any wheel, it’s only a shock or strut, never both.

 And to make things even more complicated, some cars have struts on the front and shocks on the rear.
 That’s why people who drive cars and are limited with automotive vocabulary usually mistake shocks and struts both as synonyms.
 We hope that makes sense.